 These vanilla matcha collagen pancakes have a delicate flavor, with subtle hints of nutmeg, and are incredibly soft and fluffy.
 If you’ve ever made a matcha latte at home, you know how long you have to stir matcha powder to get rid of all the lumps.
 To make my job easier yesterday, I used a hand held electric mixer to beat the banana, eggs, and matcha powder.
 The results were the softest pancakes on the planet!
 A happy accident.

 I used a non-flavored collagen powder, but if you have vanilla flavored, go ahead and take it easy on the vanilla extract.
 If nutmeg isn’t your thing, try using cinnamon or even powdered ginger.
 Not all gluten free flours are created equal; use one you’re familiar with, my preference is Bob’s Red Mill 1-to-t Gluten Free Baking Flour.
 Also, keep in mind that these vanilla matcha collagen pancakes have caffeine in them, due to the matcha powder.

-5. Heat two skillets over medium heat.
+- Heat two skillets over medium heat.
 Grease pans with butter and pour a ladleful of batter onto each pan.
 Allow the pancakes to cook until bubbles form, then flip.
 Cook for a couple more minutes on the other side.